google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 ## Cache a page and open a window

-One scenario that is out of the scope of this book but worth discussing is that you can improve the overall UX of your web app by caching web pages you expect users to visit after clicking on your notification.
+One scenario that is out of the scope of this guide but worth discussing is that you can improve the overall UX of your web app by caching web pages you expect users to visit after clicking on your notification.